VaqueroSH/workspace-github.com-VaqueroSH-DeckAnalyzer/README.md

 # MTG Deck Analyzer 🃏

-A Python program that analyzes Magic: The Gathering decklists and provides comprehensive statistics using the Scryfall API.
+A Python program and Streamlit web app that analyzes Magic: The Gathering decklists and provides comprehensive statistics using the Scryfall API.

 ## Features ✨

 - **Total card counts** - Total cards and unique cards in the deck
 - **Land analysis** - Counts and percentages of lands vs nonlands
-- **Color distribution** - Shows which colors appear in your deck and how often
+- **Color distribution** - Interactive pie chart showing which colors appear in your deck and how often
 - **Mana curve analysis** - Average mana value and distribution across mana costs
-- **Visual mana curve** - ASCII bar chart showing your deck's curve
+- **Visual mana curve** - Interactive bar chart showing your deck's curve
 - **Missing card detection** - Reports any cards that couldn't be found
+- **Rarity breakdown** - Detailed rarity statistics
+- **Most expensive cards** - Highlights the priciest cards in your deck

 ## Installation 🚀